-Hotel Edda Hofn is located by the harbour in Hofn in Hornafjordur.
-Feel the sheer force of nature alongside Europe’s largest glacier – the 8,100 km2 (5,200 square miles) expanse of Vatnajokull, which covers 8% of Iceland.
-Next to it is the smaller Skálafellsjokull glacier: climb it, hike it, drive upon it!
-The nearby Skaftafell National Park is a must-see, as well as Jokulsarlon glacial lagoon, the spectacular setting for the James Bond movie Die Another Day.
+On the doorstep of Hotel Edda at Höfn you can feel the force of nature from Europe's largest glacier - the 8,100 km (5,200 sq. miles) expanse of Vatnajökull, covering 8% of Iceland.
+There is also the smaller Skálafellsjökull glacier - gear up and climb it, hike it, drive upon it!
+The nearby Skaftafell National Park is a must-see, as well as Jökulsárlón glacial lagoon, the spectacular setting for the James Bond movie Die Another Day.

 - Snowmobile glacier trips